Together Boston

 For its seventh year, the festival honed in on its more technological side.
 Three different installations were included at the Middlesex Lounge, including the incredible Lumen Octangula programmed by Theresa Silver.
-Downstair at the Middle East, meanwhile, featured an LED wall behind the stage for the first time.
+Downstairs in the Middle East, meanwhile, featured an LED wall behind the stage for the first time.
 Other outstanding technologists participated all week long.
-Finally, the riveting and electric performance of the Floating Points live show at The Sinclair for the launch party was a perfect set-up for the week to come.
+Finally, the riveting and electric performance of the Floating Points live show at The Sinclair for the launch party was a perfect set-up for the coming week.